Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Schema

 Using a one-to-few approach to the relationship of my data, using referencing to connect given data together.
-I have decided to split the database up into three main collections, with the rationale of limiting the size of each document, each document having its own ‘\_id’.
+I have decided to split the database up into three main collections, with the rationale of limiting the size of each document, each document having its own `\_id`.

 The reason behind this is there is a hard limit in the size of documents that can be saved to MongoDB of 16MB.
 As each user can have an unlimited number of transactions and an unlimited number of campaigns, saving each of these in a separate collection, with all the necessary tags to connect the user activity.